How to access EODATA using boto3 on Creodias

 Windows VM

-If you are using the web console to access your Windows virtual machine, you can open the article you are currently reading in a web browser (like Microsoft Edge) installed on that virtual machine and copy the Python code to your chosen text editor.
+If you are using the web console to access your Windows virtual machine, you can open the article you are currently reading in a web browser installed on that virtual machine and copy the Python code to your chosen text editor.

 No. 3 Python

 You need Python installed on your virtual machine.
-Execute this command to test whether Python is already installed or not:
+Execute this command to check whether Python is already installed:

 python3 --version

-If the reply contains version number then yes, Python is installed and ready to be used:
+If the output contains a version number, Python is installed and ready to use:

 Python 3.12.3

-And on Windows, you can follow this article: How to install Python in Windows on CREODIAS
+On Windows, you can follow this article: How to install Python in Windows on Creodias

 No. 4 Obtained access and secret key